c-thun/10ify/README.md

 ![](Screenshots/step_4b.png)

 #### Step 5 : The script has completed!
-All you need to do now is either re-login (after logging out) or restart the shell by  pressing Alt+F2 and then typing in r
+All you need to do now is either re-login (after logging out) or restart the shell by  pressing Alt+F2 and then typing in r (this only works in Xorg sessions, which Ubuntu uses by Default).
+Fedora and Debian use Wayland by default and thus cannot restart shell by this method.
+For Wayland users, the recommendation is to logout and re-login.

 ![](Screenshots/finne.png)